ValeriaGart/ft_printf/README.md

 • %% Prints a percent sign.

 ```
-*Implementing of the buffer management of the original printf() is prohibited
+*Implementing the buffer management of the original printf() is prohibited

 Allowed functions are restricted to: malloc, free, write, va_start, va_arg, va_copy, va_end;